-- 1.12.3 Central Brighton and particularly the West Street area have been identified as a violent crime hotspot.
+- 1.12.3 In 2009/10 there were 5,029 hospital inpatient admissions for alcohol-related harm of Brighton and Hove residents, a rate of 1,842 per 100,000 population which is highly than the rate in England.
+This was a 3% reduction on the previous year but prior to that, admissions had been increasing at a rate of 15% per year, compared with 8% nationally, and the number of admissions per year is still more than double the number in 2003/04. - 1.12.4 Central Brighton and particularly the West Street area have been identified as a violent crime hotspot.
 Through effective coordination of relevant strategies and policy areas (e.g. licensing, policing and public safety), the council will seek to improve safety by encouraging a more balanced range of complementary evening and night-time economy uses which appeal to a wide range of age and social groups and managing existing late night uses within identified parts of central Brighton.
 Local work to reduce violent crime is coordinated through the Local Public Service Agreement / Violent Crime Action Plan.
-In addition, a 'Cumulative Impact Zone' within central Brighton has been adopted by the council's Licensing Committee and grants greater powers to control the number of licensed premises in the city centre. - 1.12.4 Brighton & Hove scores significantly worse than the England average for a range of indicators that profile alcohol related harm. - 1.12.5 For males, alcohol specific mortality, mortality from chronic liver disease, alcohol specific hospital admissions and alcohol attributable hospital admissions are all significantly worse locally than the picture seen nationally. - 1.12.6 For women, alcohol specific and alcohol attributable hospital admissions are worse locally than the picture seen nationally. - 1.13 The statement of licensing policy will be integrated with the Local Strategic Partnership's Transport policies.
+In addition, a 'Cumulative Impact Zone' within central Brighton has been adopted by the council's Licensing Committee and grants greater powers to control the number of licensed premises in the city centre. - 1.12.5 Brighton & Hove scores significantly worse than the England average for a range of indicators that profile alcohol related harm. - 1.12.6 For males, alcohol specific mortality, mortality from chronic liver disease, alcohol specific hospital admissions and alcohol attributable hospital admissions are all significantly worse locally than the picture seen nationally. - 1.12.7 For women, alcohol specific and alcohol attributable hospital admissions are worse locally than the picture seen nationally. - 1.13 The statement of licensing policy will be integrated with the Local Strategic Partnership's Transport policies.